cloud-bulldozer/benchmark-operator/docs/uperf.md

 *Note:* `runtime_class` has only been tested with Kata containers.
 Only include `runtime_class` if using Kata containers.

+`annotations` If this is set, the benchmark-operator will set the specified annotations on the pods' metadata.

+`server_annotations` If this is set, the benchmark-operator will set the specified annotations on the server pods' metadata.

+`client_annotations` If this is set, the benchmark-operator will set the specified annotations on the client pods' metadata.

 `hostnetwork` will test the performance of the node the pod will run on.

 `networkpolicy` will create a simple networkpolicy for ingress